-- ‘Data Protection Laws’ means all applicable laws, regulations, and other legal or self-regulatory requirements in any jurisdiction relating to privacy, data protection, data security, breach notification, or the Processing of Personal Data, including without limitation, to the extent applicable, the California Consumer Privacy Act, Cal.
+- ‘Data Privacy Laws’ means all laws, regulations, and other legal or self-regulatory requirements in any jurisdiction that are directly applicable laws and regulations applicable to PagerDuty’s Processing of Customer Personal Data under the Agreement, which may include without limitation, to the extent applicable, the California Consumer Privacy Act, Cal.
 Civ.
-Code § 1798.100 et seq. (“CCPA”) and the General Data Protection Regulation, Regulation (EU) 2016/679 (“GDPR”).
-For the avoidance of doubt, if PagerDuty’s Processing activities involving Personal Data are not within the scope of a given Data Protection Law, such law is not applicable for purposes of this DPA.
+Code § 1798.100 et seq. (“CCPA”) and its implementing regulations and applicable amendments, the General Data Protection Regulation, Regulation (EU) 2016/679 (“GDPR”), equivalent requirements in the United Kingdom including the UK Data Protection Regulation and the Data Protection Act 2018 (“UK Data Protection Law”), and the Swiss Federal Act on Data Protection (“FADP”).

-- ‘Data Subject’ means an identified or identifiable natural person about whom Personal Data relates.
+- ‘Data Subject’ means an identified or identifiable natural person about whom Customer Personal Data relates.